Managing £1M+ in offline media — and making it work harder

 The situation

-This was a business built on offline media.
+Serious Readers was built on offline media.
 Press ads.
 Direct mail.
 Catalogue inserts.
 Even some TV.
+Over £1M a year going into these channels.

 What I did

-I briefed and created all materials from scratch.
+Took full ownership of the offline operation.
+Not just media buying — everything.
+Briefed and created all materials.
 Wrote the copy.
 Directed the creative.
-Managed the mailing schedules.
+Managed schedules.
 Negotiated with publishers and print houses.

 What made it work

 Most people treat offline media like a black box.
-You put money in, customers come out, don't ask too many questions.
+Money goes in, customers come out, nobody asks questions.

 Results